Liverpool City Tramways

 A rather unusual shot of a miniature Liverpool tram, along with a small child in full LCT uniform, but with full-size cap and cap badge.
 The occasion is unknown, as is the date, though it is almost certainly early to-mid Edwardian given the single-breasted jacket (see figure second from left).
 Author's Collection.

-A studio portrait of LCT tramwayman No 638 — photograph undated, but probably taken in the late Edwardian era or just prior to the Great War.
+A studio portrait of LCT tramwayman No 638 — photograph undated, but probably taken in the late-Edwardian era or just prior to the Great War.
 Author's Collection.

 LCT tramwayman, seemingly Employee No 872, though the last digit is uncertain — photograph undated, but probably taken just prior to the Great War.
-Given the pristine condition of the uniform, it is tempting to speculate that the photo was taken to mark the subject's elevation to a new job/position.
+Given the pristine condition of the uniform, it is tempting to speculate that the photograph was taken to mark the subject's elevation to a new job/position.
 Clearly passengers were somewhat unruly in Liverpool!
 Author's Collection.

 LCT epaulette 'Liver Bird' badge — brass.
 Author's Collection.